 It is a more complex process.
 First, you need to catch people’s attention, turn them into leads, and then – hopefully – some of those leads will become paying members.

-Here you are going to learn 4 ways to get members.
+Here are 4 powerful ways to get more paying members:

 1. Word-of-mouth marketing